RedHatInsights/backstage-plugin-status-page/plugins/audit-compliance/docs/faq.md

 - Modify integration endpoints
 - Adjust review criteria
 - Extend the plugin through the API
+- Configure bulk operations settings
+- Customize compliance dashboard refresh rates

+### What statuses are shown in Ongoing Audits?

+The UI surfaces statuses and progress for each audit:
+- Status chips: `AUDIT_STARTED`, `IN_PROGRESS`, `ACCESS_REVIEW_COMPLETE`, `COMPLETED`, `NOT_STARTED`
+- Progress stepper stages: Audit Started → Details Under Review → Final Sign‑off Done → Summary Generated → Completed

+### Can I export the activity stream or audit data?

+- Audit Summary: generate a PDF summary from the Audit Summary view.
+- Activity Stream: an export endpoint is available for programmatic export.
+- Tables: CSV export is not built-in in the Compliance Manager tables.

 ### How is data stored and secured?